Simulation-based inference with deep ensembles: Evaluating calibration uncertainty and detecting model misspecification: Ensemble Learning for Simulation-Based Inference

-To understand how to interpret the KL divergence, we can use a toy model setup of two one-dimensional, Gaussian distributions with different means and variances.
+A key aspect of our framework is interpreting the KL divergence as a lower bound on the systematic uncertainty of the posterior approximation.
+To understand what a given KL value implies about the disagreement between posteriors, it is helpful to consider the case of two one-dimensional, Gaussian distributions.
 For this case, it is simple to derive an analytical expression for the KL divergence,